 Man with weapons and Jan.
 6 warrant arrested after running toward Obamas' D.C. home

 A man with materials to make explosives and an active Jan.
-6-related warrant was arrested by law enforcement in former President Barack Obama's Washington, D.C., neighborhood, multiple sources briefed on the matter tell CBS News.
+6-related warrant was arrested by law enforcement in former President Barack Obama's Washington, D.C., neighborhood Thursday, multiple sources briefed on the matter tell CBS News.

 Several sources identified the suspect as 37-year-old Taylor Taranto, of Seattle, Washington.
-Secret Service spotted him within blocks of the Obama's home, according to a law enforcement official briefed on the matter.
+Secret Service spotted him within blocks of the Obamas' home, according to a law enforcement official briefed on the matter.
 Taranto fled, and Secret Service chased him.
-He was running toward the Obama home, but was apprehended before reaching it.
+He was running toward the Obamas' home, but was apprehended before reaching it.

 Taranto's van was parked close to where he was arrested.
 There were multiple weapons and the materials to make some kind of explosive device akin to a Molotov cocktail, but it had not been assembled, according law enforcement officials familiar with the details.
 He had said he had explosives, but first responders only found the materials to make them.